Figma Integration: From Embeds to a Real Design Model

 What I'd do differently

 I'd push for earlier alignment on the data model with engineering.
-We got there, but some of the most productive conversations happened later than they should have.
-Defining the node model as a shared artifact upfront — not just a design spec — would have compressed the back-and-forth during implementation.
+Some of the most productive conversations happened later than they should have.
+Defining the node model as a shared artifact upfront would have compressed the back-and-forth during implementation.

-This project reinforced something I've carried into every integration feature since: model the domain the way the tool does.
-Figma's hierarchy had its own logic, and the moment we tried to simplify or abstract it too early, the design got harder to reason about.
-Respecting the source system's structure, then designing a good experience on top of it, is almost always better than flattening it prematurely.
+This reinforced something I carry into every integration feature: model the domain the way the tool does.
+The moment we tried to simplify Figma's hierarchy too early, the design got harder to reason about.

-The snapshot model has also become a default for me on any platform work where an external source of truth exists.
-Designing for intentional sync keeps documentation honest and prevents the silent drift that comes from treating a live feed as a feature rather than a liability.
+The snapshot model has also become a default for me on any platform work with an external source of truth: intentional sync keeps documentation honest and prevents the silent drift of treating a live feed as a feature rather than a liability.